-We haven’t tried them yet, and – at first glance – they seems a bit like a standard bivvy hammock (have a look at the Exped and Amok ones here), albeit with three connections rather than two.
+We haven’t tried them yet, and – at first glance – they seems a bit like a standard bivvy hammock (have a look at our favourite Amok one here), albeit with three connections rather than two.
 We’ll report back when we’ve spent a night.

 From around £130 at Amazon.

 This is a monster of a field kitchen.
 This simple-looking ‘crate’ unfolds to reveal a top-end mobile kitchen with a powerful expedition stove, a selection of kitchen utensils, a knife block with chef’s knives, handmade cutlery, a big grill plate, pots and a pan, spice rack, dishes glasses for six and much more.
 Every item is held inside and secured for moving around.

 Mind you, moving around isn’t a lightweight job – as you might expect with so much kit.
 The Camp Champ weighs 70kg, The cabinet is made of marine-grade ply painted with three layers of heavy duty PUR paint.
 The working surface is layered with a high pressure laminate.

 Around €6,000.
 Campchamp